dapr/community/.github/ISSUE_TEMPLATE/community-call-agenda.md

 ---
-name: Community Call Meeting Agenda Issue
+name: Community Call Agenda Issue
 about: Create a new community call agenda
-title: '<date>, Community Meeting Agenda'
+title: '<date>, Community Call Agenda'
 assignees: ''

 ---

-## 📞 Dapr Community Meeting
+## 📞 Dapr Community Call Live Stream

-Every two weeks we host a [community meeting](../#community-meetings) to highlight community created content, showcase new features, review upcoming milestones, and engage in Q&A with the Dapr community - all are welcome, and we encourage participation.
+Every two weeks we live-stream a [community call](../#community-meetings) to highlight community created content, showcase new features, review upcoming milestones, and engage in Q&A with the Dapr community - everyone is welcome, and we encourage you to attend or give a session!

 The purpose of this thread is to form a discussion amongst the Dapr community on potential topics to highlight during the meeting.
 If you have a topic you wish to present or learn more about, please comment and be sure to include your name and a short description of the topic.